-The right of offset can cause serious difficulties as money required for day to day living expenses suddenly disappears.
+The right of offset can cause serious difficulties as money required for day to day living expenses can suddenly disappear.
 The result is that you are not in control of your money and trying to manage a debt problem becomes impossible.

-The way to get back in control of your money is to open a new bank account with a different bank.
+The way to get back in control is to open a new bank account with a different bank.
 Banks cannot use the right of offset rule to transfer your money to accounts held at separate banking institutions.

 Opening a new bank account may seem a daunting task.
 However, it is actually a relatively simple process.
 You just need to take a few simple things into account.